saikrishna397/ImplementationofAdvancedDataStructures/LongProjects/lp5/README.md

-CS 6301.502.
-Implementation of advanced data structures and algorithms Fall 2017
+### CS 6301.502.
+Implementation of advanced data structures and algorithms

-Long Project 5: Skip Lists
+### Long Project 5: Skip Lists
-Thu, Oct 26, 2017

-Version 1.0: Initial description (Thu, Oct 26).

-Due: 1st deadline: 11:59 PM, Sun, Nov 5.
-Final deadline: 11:59 PM, Sun, Nov 19.

-Max marks: 100.
-Maximum excellence credit: 2 (for rebuild() and get()).

 Implement the following operations of skip lists.
 Starter code is provided.
 Do not change the name of the class or move it away from cs6301/gXX.